Fifth metacarpal fracture (Folder)

 Follow the instructions below:

-- Practice at least 3 times a day and repeat each exercise 10 times
+- Perform the exercises at least 3 times a day

 - You can continuously increase the force and load.